kearnsw/Twitt.IR/README.md

 # Twitt.IR an Information Retreival tool for Twitter API using MongoDB and Instaparser API

-Twitt.IR streams a subset of tweets into MongoDB.
-Twitt.IR provides functions for sampling from Mongo and extracting contextual information from the tweets using Instaparser API.
+This is an alpha release of Twitt.IR a package that queries the Twitter firehose and stores the selected tweets into MongoDB.
+Twitt.IR then provides functions for sampling from Mongo and extracting contextual information from the tweets using Instaparser API.

 #Firehose
 Firehose.py opens the connection with Twitter streaming API and saves tweets both to JSON and MongoDB.